padcom/react-example-02/README.md

 The reporter here is `min` which will only show the summary and status of failed tests.
 ESLint test is not executed to speed up the execution of tests but that one is part of the `npm start` process.

+#### npm run test:browser

+Starts Mocha tests in hot reload mode with preview listening on port 3001.
+After starting it open your favorite browser and navigate to [http://localhost:3001](http://localhost:3001) and you shall see the test results.

+This mode has this beautiful property that whatever you change all connected tests get re-launched automatically!
+It's like magic - only better :)

 #### npm test

 Runs all tests.
 It is intended for local use (not CI).
 This includes all tests, including ESlint.